WELCOME TO THE ROCKMASS WEBSITEFOR INFORMATION AND COMMUNICATION IN THE FIELDS OF

 Rock engineering and classification systems

-An important requirement for all rock engineering is that the method or tool used, adequately covers the behaviour of the ground surrounding the tunnel or cavern.
-Frequently, rock engineering is based on observations, experience and personal judgement, where rockmass classification systems play an important role.
+The difficulties in measuring the properties and behaviour of rockmasses, cause that simplifications are applied in description, estimates and design.
+An important requirement in rock engineering is that the method or tool used adequately covers the behaviour of the ground surrounding the tunnel or cavern.
+Rockmass classification systems play an important role here.
 How can such systems be applied correctly?
 What are the limitations?